roob1y/Fittrack/BACKLOG.md

 - [ ] Add fanfare sound alongside the confetti on the celebration screen
 - [ ] Calendar — move into the Progress view, remove slide-up animation, make it fill the full screen within that view
 - [ ] Timer — move out of the header into a more appropriate position within the workout view
+- [ ] Bench press — if no barbell is present in the user's equipment suggest dumbbell bench press as an automatic substitution

 ---